Eric Chaconas PT, DPT, PhD, FAAOMPT

 Rebecca Bliss, PT, DPT, NCS

-Becky Bliss, PT, DPT, NCS is an Adjunct Faculty member at Bellin College, an Assistant Professor in the Doctor of Physical Therapy program at Wingate University and is a board certified in Neurological Physical Therapy.
+Becky Bliss, PT, DPT, NCS is an Adjunct Faculty member at Bellin College, an Assistant Professor in the Doctor of Physical Therapy program at the University of Missouri and is a board certified in Neurological Physical Therapy.
 She holds her Certificate in Vestibular Rehabilitation from the APTA and is an Impact Trained Physical Therapist.
 Becky graduated from Ithaca College Department of Physical Therapy with a combined undergraduate-graduate Master of Physical Therapy in 2001.
-She completed her Doctorate in Physical Therapy from Des Moines University in 2014 and will graduate with her Doctorate of Health Science from the University of Indianapolis in May 2019.
+She completed her Doctorate in Physical Therapy from Des Moines University in 2014 and and graduated with her Doctorate of Health Science from the University of Indianapolis in May 2019.
 Her dissertation focus and advanced training is in educational research, specifically self-reflection ability among DPT students and educational best-practice.
 Becky has been actively practicing in the field of physical therapy for 18 years with specialization in concussion management.
 Becky is active within the Academy of Neurological Physical Therapy, Academy of Physical Therapy Education as well as teaches national continuing education courses specific to sport related concussion.
 Her husband is retired military of 25 years and they have 3 children who are active in dance and swimming.